Is Medigap Plan F Going Away?

 At this point, you’re probably ready for the big answer: what should I do?

-We recommend that you meet with your insurance agent once a year for a Medicare Supplement review.
+We recommend that you meet with your insurance agent, or one of our agents, once a year for a Medicare Supplement review.

-Only time will tell what might happen to Plan F, but in any case, our agents will be here to help you keep the most competitive prices for the best coverage.
+Only time will tell what might happen to Plan F premiums, but in any case, our agents will be here to help you keep the most competitive prices for the best coverage.

-If you’d like to have your supplement reviewed by one of our Medicare specialists, simply click on the button below to get started.
+If you’d like to have your supplement reviewed by one of our Medicare specialists, simply click on the button below to get schedule your free consultation.